LoriHarris/Airbnb_ML/README.md

 ### Techniques/possible areas for analysis:

-- Use machine learning to determine the “best” Airbnb
+- Use machine learning to determine the “best” Airbnb - Lori
-- Linear regression (best time to buy); average $ per month
+- Models to predict good/bad based on features (e.g. amenities, # rms, location) - Lori
-- Models to predict good/bad based on features (e.g. amenities, # rms, location)
+- Linear regression (best time to buy); average $ per month - Brianna
 - Apply models to compare with price - create our own star system (e.g. bins)
 - Use ML to search comments for key words to determine quality of listings
 - Clustering to compare quality with price